vdbrink/vdbrink.github.io/node-red/index.md

 I use this tool for a few years and created 100+ automations from all different types and there is no automation I couldn't create with it!

-For more information check also the website: https://nodered.org
+For more information, check the website: https://nodered.org

 ---